Maribo Halfway-House

 The project included a full-scale renovation of the building envelope and all technical installations, with the construction of a new roof structure, replacement of firewalls, and installation of new windows and doors, including a rescue opening at the guardroom.

-To complete the transformation, the building has been fitted with a new timber roof structure, a steel emergency staircase, and new steel railings throughout corridors and stairwells—balancing safety, functionality, and historical sensitivity.
+To complete the transformation, the building has been fitted with a new timber roof structure, a steel emergency staircase, and new steel railings throughout corridors and stairwells—balancing safety, functionality, and historical sensitivity while reinforcing principles of adaptive reuse.

-The green outdoor areas at Maribo halfway house have been designed as a place where both children and adults can meet and spend time – either actively or in relaxation.
+The green outdoor areas at Maribo halfway house have been designed to strengthen social sustainability by offering shared spaces where both children and adults can meet and spend time – either actively or in relaxation.

 Smaller zones with play equipment such as balance beams and steppingstones, basketball and fitness areas invite play and physical activity.